About Suffrage 125

 As part of our work, we are connecting national and regional activities celebrating the anniversary under the umbrella key phrase of “Suffrage 125”.
 We invite all New Zealanders to get involved by hosting Suffrage-related events, sharing those with us and being part of a nationwide celebration of our history and our future.

+An extensive range of Suffrage 125 events are being held around the country and are listed on our events page.
 If you are planning an event or activity related to Suffrage 125 you can:

 - submit a Suffrage 125-related activity on our event page

-- share your Suffrage 125 event details and other information on our Facebook page (/Suffrage125) or use the hashtag #Suffrage125
+- share your Suffrage 125 event details and other information on our Facebook page

 - connect with other organisations in your region or city celebrating Suffrage 125.